Is the high-energy environment of K2-18b special?: Methods

 \subsubsection{Spectral extraction}

-The Chandra data were analyzed using standard procedures from the CIAO package (version 4.14 \citep{Fruscione2006}).
+The Chandra data were analyzed using standard procedures from the CIAO package version 4.14 \citep{Fruscione2006}.
 We filtered the event list to the 0.3–10 keV energy range.
 Source counts were extracted using circular regions with a radius of 5", while the background was estimated from an annular region surrounding the source.
+The background region has an inner radius of 10" and an outer radius of 20".
 From the Chandra observation, we place an upper limit on our analysis.
+We proceed consistently with the detected sources, and analyze the source spectrum and background region spectra.
+The sampled posterior contains a wide range of normalizations, allowing also very faint source solutions that give no photons.
+As with the other spectra, we compute the posterior distribution of fluxes from the spectral parameter posterior distribution.
+We adopt the (1$\sigma$) upper error bar of the fluxes as a flux upper limit for Chandra.

 We processed the XMM-Newton PN, MOS1, and MOS2 data (see Fig. \ref{fig:XMMimage}) following standard procedures in the XMM-Newton User Handbook.
 To filter out background noise\footnote{\url{https://www.cosmos.esa.int/web/xmm-newton/sas-thread-epic-filterbackground-in-python}}, we used specific selection rules for each of the EPIC detectors.
 We extract a high-energy light curve using only single-pixel events (PATTERN==0) to identify intervals affected by flaring particle background.
 For EPIC-MOS, the selection uses $\mathrm{(PI>10000)}$, whereas for EPIC-pn it is restricted to $\mathrm{(10000<PI<12000)}$, with the upper bound applied to avoid misidentification of hot pixels as very high-energy events.
 Good time intervals (GTIs) were generated by applying a rate threshold (RATE $\leq$ 0.4 counts/s for PN and RATE $\leq$ 0.35 counts/s for MOS) with \texttt{tabgtigen}, and filtered event files were created accordingly.
 The difference in thresholds reflects the distinct instrumental responses of MOS and PN, with PN generally exhibiting higher background levels.
 These GTIs are used to filter the event list, ensuring that only low-background data are retained for further analysis.
 The data were barycenter-corrected using \texttt{barycen}.
 Light curves were extracted from a 20" circular region for the source and an annular region (60" inner radius and 120" outer radius) for the background using \texttt{evselect}, with energy filtering applied in the 0.2–10 keV range.
 Light curves were corrected for instrumental effects with \texttt{epiclccorr}.
 Following data reprocessing, we examined the light curves in the datasets from each XMM-Newton detector.
 The light curves showed a quasi-quiescent level of stellar activity.
 Figure~\ref{fig:XMM_lc} displays the XMM-Newton light curve showing a potential flare towards the end of the observation.
 As K2-18 is located at a close distance to the solar system, we did not include a model component for ISM absorption, since it is negligible for stellar distances below 100\,pc.